-James Yersh, Director: James Yersh is the Chief Administrative Officer of eSentire.
-Prior to joining eSentire, James served as the Chief Financial Officer and Executive Vice President of Corporate Development of KORE Wireless Group where he was responsible for all aspects of the company's financial operations as well as key cross-functional projects and partnerships.
+James Yersh, Director: James Yersh is the Chief Financial Officer of Mitel Networks Corp.
+Prior to joining Mitel, James served as Chief Administrative Officer of eSentire and prior to that the Chief Financial Officer and Executive Vice President of Corporate Development of KORE Wireless Group where he was responsible for all aspects of the company's financial operations as well as key cross-functional projects and partnerships.
 He also previously held the role of the Chief Financial Officer of BlackBerry, a global leader in secure mobile communications.
 In this role, he was responsible for all aspects of the BlackBerry's financial operations and investor relations, including consolidated and legal entity accounting, the external reporting function, insurance programs, as well as a number of aspects of management reporting and results analysis, and the consolidation of forecasts and plans.
 Prior to joining BlackBerry, he held various senior positions at Cognos Incorporated and Deloitte in Canada.
 James graduated magna cum laude with a Bachelor of Commerce (Hon.
 Accounting) from the University of Ottawa.